yottaawesome/hello-calculator-32/README.md

 4. **Generic lambas and functions**: generic lambdas remain one of the most useful additions to C++ and are essential in generic code.
 5. **Concepts:** these are extremely useful for dealing with a set of distinct types in generic way.
 E.g., you may wish to run some logic only on buttons (which are parameterized types); a concept can constrain the acceptable types to a function or lambda, avoiding things like extensive `if constexpr` statements.

+You'll notice a console window is displayed alongside the GUI window when the calculator runs; this is simply used for logging and debugging purposes.

 ## Building

 Visual Studio 2022 with MSVC 17.14 or later with the C++ desktop workload is required to build the solution, as this version is the earliest that supports all the requisite C++ features.
 Three build configurations are provided: `Release`, `Debug` and `Instrumented`.
 The `Instrumented` configuration has address sanitizer (ASAN) enabled, which ironically enough found [a bad codegen bug in MSVC](https://developercommunity.visualstudio.com/t/Runtime-crash-with-constexpr-and-std::st/10939905) (I'm pretty certain I've also run into other MSVC codegen bugs while developing this sample, but I can't be bothered fully investigating them).